 Diagonal flooring is also absolutely perfect for hiding the sins of walls that aren’t straight.

 The Romans were the first to discover that a walking surface lasted longer if they placed the bricks in line with the traffic.
 It only makes sense that the first chevron pattern wood floors would show up in wealthy Europeans’ homes.

 Notice how the board ends are miter cut at an angle?
-This angle creates a vee line and creates visual interest.
+This angle creates a v-line and creates visual interest.

 It’s what adds to that elegant, luxurious European, contemporary look.
 But it also adds to product and installation costs.
 But it is a sweet look and very dramatic.
 What’s more?
 It’s now easier than ever to achieve this attractive flooring pattern.
 Flooring manufacturers are starting to mill flooring planks in the proper shape to be specifically installed in the chevron pattern, which means significantly less cutting is required!

-This little guy is carefully inspecting the herringbone pattern of the bamboo floor.
+This little guy is carefully inspecting the herringbone pattern of the floor.
 Look closely where the board ends meet.
-The board ends aren’t mitered; they overlap.
+The board ends aren’t mitered; they actually overlap.

 You still get that open and luxurious feel of the chevron pattern, without the increased cost of mitering each board.
 It’s all the drama but with a more traditional aesthetic.

 Individual “compartments” are made by piecing small pieces of wood together.
 Think of these like tiles.
 Then, the installer lays out the tiles to create the desired pattern.
 It can be random or geometric, like the basket weave look created above.

-Using any of the above patterns will provide you with timeless beauty and enhance your home’s value.
+Using any of the above patterns will provide you with timeless beauty and is sure to enhance your home’s value.

 Flooring Patterns We Don’t Recommend

 We don’t recommend either of these patterns because the final visual effect doesn’t showcase the random natural variation and beauty of hardwoods.
 But, in the interest of full disclosure, we’re going to tell you about them too.
-It’s important to recognize the not so good patterns as well as the good patterns.
+It’s important to recognize the not-so-good patterns as well as the good ones.